anoma/juvix-docs/docs/reference/language/iterators.md

 # Iterators

 Any identifier can be declared as an iterator.
-The syntax to define an iterator is the following:
+The syntax to define an iterator is:

-## Syntax

 ```text
 --8<-- "docs/reference/language/syntax.md:iterator-syntax-simple"